 The recommended safe working height of a ladder for gutter cleaning is 4ft above the step you're standing on.
 This means you're not overstretching to reach above you and can quite comfortably work whilst maintaining three points of contact.

 For a single storey house a leaning ladder with a height of 4m or more would be sufficient, taking into account that you should not be standing on the top 3 treads.

 For a two storey house you would need an extension ladder with an extension of around 7m.
 This takes into account the 4 to 1 placement of the ladder angle and variations in gutter height.
-Our ID Class 1 and END EN131 aluminium extension ladders would both be suitable ladders for this task.
+Our END EN131 Professional aluminium extension ladders would both be suitable ladders for this task.

 Because you don't want to be resting your ladders directly onto the gutter as this could damage the gutter, you'll want to be using a ladder stand off bracket to hold the ladder away from the gutter.
 The stand off bracket fits over the top two rungs of the ladder using quick release spring loaded clips and keeps the ladder about 30cm from the wall.
 These also give a better working position so you're not directly on the gutter whilst providing more ladder stability.
 It also spreads the ladder load placing less pressure on the supporting surface.
 If you're working round corners or over down pipes then a V-Shaped stand off bracket may be more suitable.